Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

 Communicate Instructions to Students in a Calm and Clear Manner

-The best way to avoid this situation altogether is to ensure our instructions are given to reinforce understanding and compliance.
+The best way to avoid this situation is to ensure our instructions are given to reinforce understanding and compliance.
 Keep students focused and on task by explaining what is expected during the lesson.
 Consistency in the classroom will help to manage the classroom.

 1. Classroom Instructions Must be Given in a Calm Manner

-Shouting and ranting virtually guarantees more conflict.
+Shouting and ranting virtually guarantee more conflict.
 Students dislike hostile teachers whose only strategy for dealing with problem behavior is punishment and shouting.
 Even though you may be instilling fear, you will more likely be inciting hostility and resentment, leading to acting out.

 If we expect students to act responsibly, we need to model good communication and behavior to emulate.
 Your attitude must be one of support and fairness because it is the foundation for effective classroom management and positive teacher-student relationships.